-The 1-4 family mortgage refinancing activity has been slow over the last three years though increasing slightly each year.
-Fourth quarter 2019 accounted for the largest number of loans being closed in the last 10 years.
+The 1-4 family mortgage refinancing activity saw a tremendous increase in 2020 with the decline in interest rates.
+2020 accounted for the largest number of loans being closed in the Bank's history.
 A correlating expense to that activity as it relates to loans sold to the secondary market, is the amortization of mortgage servicing rights.
 The amortization is the expense that offsets the income recognized when the loan is first made.
 Income is recorded when the mortgage loan is first sold with servicing retained and is therefore recognized within one year.
 The amortization, however, is calculated over the life of the loan and accelerated as loans are paid off early.
 An increase in this expense can be driven by two activities: an increase in the number of sold loans and/or by the acceleration of the expense from payoff and refinance activity.
 The best picture of the bottom line impact is achieved by netting the income with the expense each year.
-The net income for 2019 was \$244 thousand; 2018 had net income of \$86 thousand and was preceded by net income of \$107 thousand for 2017.
-Of course, the value (or income) of the mortgage servicing right when sold also impacts the net position.
-As of December 31, 2019, 3,691 loans are being serviced with corresponding balances of \$289.2 million.
-As of December 2017, 3,630 loans were being serviced with balances of \$288.6 million.
+The net income for 2020 was \$691 thousand; 2019 had net income of \$244 thousand and was preceded by net income of \$86 thousand for 2018.
+Of course, the value (or income) of the mortgage servicing right when the loans are sold also impacts the net position.
+As of December 31, 2020, 4,034 loans are being serviced with corresponding balances of \$377.5 million.
+2019 had 3,691 loans serviced with corresponding balances of \$289.2 million.